daniel1820815/netconf-example/README.md

 # Simple NETCONF config example

-A simple Python script using ncclient library to connect to two Cisco IOS-XE routers and push configuration using NETCONF.
+A simple Python script using [ncclient](https://ncclient.readthedocs.io/en/latest/) library to connect to two Cisco IOS-XE routers and push configuration using NETCONF.
 The following configuration will be applied:

 - Enable interface between both Cisco IOS-XE routers
 - Create two subinterfaces using dot1q tagging
 - Add IP addresses to both subinterfaces
 - Create a loopback interface
 - Configure BGP process with neighbor statements

+The XML payloads (configuration files) were created with the help of [Cisco YANG suite](https://developer.cisco.com/yangsuite/).

 ## Prerequisites